SirScriptsAlot/MooMatic-Web-Template/README.md

 # MooMatic-Web-Template
-Simple responsive web template using HTML5, CSS3 and JavaScript
+Simple responsive web template using HTML5, CSS3 and JavaScript.